Welcome to WpStudent.net

 I first became aware of the WordPress content management system, as an amateur freelance web designer, through my efforts to find a way for clients to have more control over their own sites.
 I found that a website running WordPress could give clients more control of their website, as well as freeing me from having to come in and make changes to the content and format.
 I also discovered that a great many folks already running WordPress sites who wanted to customize the functions of their site were in need of a little help and advice.
 Suddenly I found myself more consultant than web designer.
 I enjoyed the interaction and satisfying results of working together with a client to solve a problem far more than sitting around coding a site on my own.

 In the summer of 2012, I had the idea to turn the experience of my one-on-one assistance into a classroom format.
 WordPress itself has evolved in recent years to become even more user-friendly and more versatile and so I thought the time was right for a class in WordPress.
 I approached Portland Adult Education with this idea and they thought it was a good one.
-So, we now venture into the September of 2012 with the first offering of Create Your Own Web Site Using WordPress.
+So, we now venture into the September of 2012 with the first offering of Create Your Own Web Site Using WordPress. (once on the PAE website, click on Job Skills Courses and then sub-menu, Computer and Webdesign.)

 I have set up this website, wpstudent.net, which will be the testing site for students, through their own subdomains, and a means for me to demonstrate the inner workings, functions and resulting appearance of a WordPress powered website.